spring-app-weblogic/spring-app-weblogic/weblogic/ReadMe.md

 ## Key Concepts

 - Each machine running WebLogic must have **one Node Manager**
-- Node Manager is used to start Admin and Managed Servers
+- Node Manager is used to remotely start Admin and Managed Servers, without Node Manager we need manually start them using scripts.
 - Without Node Manager, servers must be started manually on each machine
 - Admin Console (GUI) is provided by the Admin Server for:
   - Deployments